 In the Vineyard

-A portion of the Shiraz fruit is ripened to approximately 12.5° baume to give lively perfumed characters but the majority is ripened to around 13° baume.
-The fruit is then handpicked and transported to the adjacent winery, on the Picardy estate.
+Picking time for the Pinot is usually around early March.
+The fruit is ripened to approximately 13° baume, but this is not recipe winemaking and fruit flavour ultimately determines picking dates.
+The fruit is then handpicked and transported to the adjacent winery on the Picardy estate.

 In the Winery

-In the winery, about 5% of the fruit is placed in the small overhead fermenters as whole bunch and then the remainder is destemmed and pumped into the fermenters.
-It is then given up to 4 days’ pre-fermentation cold maceration.
-The fermentation is carried out at between 28 and 32 degrees Celsius for 10 to 14 days or until the cap sinks.
-During fermentation the wine is hand-plunged 3 times per day.
+In the winery about 80% of the fruit is destemmed and pumped into small fermenters.
+The remainder is left as whole bunches.
+The must is cold macerated pre-fermentation for three to five days.
+Wild yeast activity is encouraged during the early part of fermentation.
+The fermentation is carried out at between 28 and 32 degrees Celsius over 15 to 21 days, until the cap sinks.
+During fermentation the wine is hand-plunged five times per day.